Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 Valid findings are published on the project board, allowing the protocol team to initiate mitigation immediately.

+// Is this board public?
+I think it should be.

 The lead auditor is also involved in this phase and is incentivized to continue exploring the protocol to find more vulnerabilities.
 Although the lead auditor's findings will not be rewarded as they are considered "known issues from Phase 1", their score will be updated accordingly.
 The dynamic structure of the reward pool and audit score incentivizes the lead auditor to identify more vulnerabilities.

 Public auditors are incentivized enough due to the lack of allowance for duplicate findings, a significant difference from other public contest models where rewards decrease significantly if there are duplicate findings.